One Pot Cherry Tomato Pasta

 Instructions

-• Heat the extra virgin olive oil in a large high-rimmed pan or pot over medium heat.
-Add the thinly sliced shallot and cook for 1 minute, stirring often.
-Mix in the sliced cherry tomatoes and a generous pinch of kosher salt.
+• Cook the tomatoes: Heat the olive oil in a large high-sided sauté pan or pot over medium heat.
+Cook the shallot for 1 minute, then stir in the cherry tomatoes and kosher salt.
+Cover and cook until the tomatoes begin to burst, about 5 minutes.
+Remove the lid and gently press any remaining whole tomatoes with the back of a spoon.

-• Divide the pasta among bowls to serve.
-Top with additional freshly grated parmesan cheese, fresh basil, and a drizzle of olive oil as desired.
+• Serve: Divide among bowls and garnish with additional Parmesan, basil, and a drizzle of olive oil, if desired.

 Video